viamrobotics/docs/docs/components/base.md

 ### Required Attributes

-`type` (string): Put "base" for any base component.
+`type` (string): Use "base" for any base component.

-`model` (string): "wheeled" unless you have a "boat".
+`model` (string): Select "wheeled" unless you have a "boat".

 `name` (string): Name your base.

-`left` (array of strings): List names of all drive motors on the left side of the base.
+`left` (array of strings): List with the names of all drive motors on the left side of the base.
 There may be one or more motors.

-`right` (array of strings): List names of all drive motors on the right side of the base.
+`right` (array of strings): List with the names of all drive motors on the right side of the base.

-`wheel_circumference_mm` (int): Outermost circumference of the drive wheels in millimeters.
+`wheel_circumference_mm` (int): The outermost circumference of the drive wheels in millimeters.
 Used for odometry, so try to enter your best approximation of the effective circumference.

 `width_mm` (int): Width of the base in millimeters.
 In other words, the distance between the approximate centers of the right and left wheels.
 `depends_on` (array of strings): List the names of the right and left motors again.
 This is so the code will find the motors before it attempts to register the base, avoiding errors.

 ### Optional Attributes

 `spin_slip_factor` (float): Used in steering calculations to correct for slippage between the wheels and the floor.
 To be calibrated by the user.

 ## Implementation